Saman0102/TextToSqlAgent/README.md

 - Orchestration: `app.graph.workflow.run_workflow` — wires planner→generator→validator→executor→summarizer, emits `audit_id`, and writes audit JSONL events.
 - Audit/logging: `app.core.audit` writes append-only JSONL entries for prompts, generation, validation, execution, and summarization.

-## Current behavior vs. requirement

-- The orchestration performs the planner→generator→validator generation retry loop up to `max_attempts` (default 3).
-- Execution is performed and audited.
-On execution exceptions, `run_workflow()` currently logs the error and returns a failure rather than performing an LLM-driven fix+retry loop.
-- A legacy script (`executor.py` at repository root) implements a single fix+retry cycle using `fix_sql()`.
-To fully satisfy the requirement you can either:
-  - (A) Extend `run_workflow()` to implement the execution-error → LLM-fix → validate → retry loop (recommended), or
-  - (B) Reuse the legacy `executor.py` flow and adapt it into the agent pipeline, increasing retries to 3 and adding audit records.

 ## Repository layout

 - `app/`: FastAPI backend, agents, core infrastructure, graph orchestration, prompts, and tools.